silverfatt/Qt5/Counter/README.md

 ## Description:
-Simple counter with GUI that can do following operations:
+Simple counter with GUI that can perform following operations:

 `+ 1`